xrysamuel/CS2303-FileSystem/README.md

 ### 3.2 Support for multi-users

-First, we Creates a new account with the username "samuel" and the password "samuelpassword".
-Then, we switch to the account "samuel" (using the "cacc" command too, which creates the account if it doesn't exist and switches to the corresponding account if it does).
-We create a file called "samuel-file" under account "samuel".
-Then, we switch to account "bob".
-We will find that account "bob" cannot write to "file-uid-1", because he hasn't write permission for "samuel-file".
+First, we create a new account with the username "samuel" and the password "samuelpassword.
+Then, we switch to the "samuel" account.
+These two operations can be done with "cacc" command, which creates the account if it doesn't exist and switches to the corresponding account if it does.
+After that, we create a file called "samuel-file" under the "samuel" account.
+Next, we switch to the "bob" account.
+The "bob" account doesn't have write permission for "samuel-file," so Bob cannot write to it.

 ```
 > f